My back hurts when I sleep on my back

 Normal pelvic tilt

-The correct position of the pelvis is determined by the angle at which the pelvis tilts forward and backward.
-The correct position of the pelvis is when the line connecting the front and back of the pelvis is at an angle of 10 to 12 degrees.
+The correct position of the pelvis is determined by how far it tilts forward or backward.
+The correct pelvic position is when the line connecting the front and back of the pelvis is at an angle of 10 to 12 degrees.

-To check, check whether the difference in height between the white circle and the red circle is between 0 and 3.5 cm.
+To check, see whether the height difference between the white circle and the red circle falls between 0 and 3.5 cm.

-The white circle in front of the pelvis is called the anterior superior iliac spine (ASIS), and the red circle at the back of the pelvis is called the posterior superior iliac spine (PSIS).
+The white circle at the front of the pelvis is called the anterior superior iliac spine (ASIS), and the red circle at the back is called the posterior superior iliac spine (PSIS).

 Stretching to correct distortion